 FAI Soccer Blitz

-Third and fourth class got an opportunity last Monday to take part in a FAI Soccer Blitz organised by Damon Kearney at the Astroturf Pitch.
+Third class got an opportunity last Thursday to take part in a FAI Soccer Blitz organised by Damon Kearney at the Astroturf Pitch.
 Many young Stephanie Roches and James Mc Cleans were unearthed.

 The winners in the “Best Kept Classrooms” competition for the month of October were –